dotnet/arcade/Documentation/DependenciesFlowPlan.md

 **auto-merge**
 The minimum set of policies we need to enable this functionality are:
 - Set the group of checks/validations that are needed in order to determine the PR is green and ready to merge.
 Note that each repo will have a different request on what goes into a group of checks, for example:
-    - Green CI on GitHub/VSTS PR
+    - Green CI on GitHub/Azure DevOps PR
     - No newer version updates have been merged
     - No non-maestro bot commits have been added to the PR
     - Would committing the PR results in an invalid dependency graph (e.g. aspnet's core-setup dependency is no longer matching CLI's core-setup dependency)